IJSComplexMatter/cddm/doc/quickstart.rst

 Multitau analysis
 +++++++++++++++++

 Instead of doing the linear analysis and log averaging, you can use the multiple-tau algorithm to achieve similar results.
-In module :mod:`.multitau` there is a multitau version of the :func:`.core.acorr` called  :func:`.core.acorr_multi` that you can use.
-Here we will work with the iterative version :func:`.core.iacorr_multi` which works on data iterators.
+In module :mod:`.multitau` there is a multitau version of the :func:`.core.acorr` called  :func:`.multitau.acorr_multi` that you can use.
+Here we will work with the iterative version :func:`.multitau.iacorr_multi` which works on data iterators.

 .. note::